Choosing Japan: The Benefits for Foreign Software Engineers

 (You may also like to read the guide to finding a software job in Japan.)

-In this article, I will talk about the reasons behind believing in Japan’s great present and future potential for software developers, the opportunities for software developers and other IT professionals, and future growth prospects.
+In this article, I will discuss the reasons behind my belief in Japan’s great present and future potential for software developers, the opportunities for software developers and other IT professionals, and future growth prospects.

 However, there is nothing absolute, and there are always Pros and Cons, so we will also look at the pros and cons of working as a software developer in Japan, considering the type of information technology roles.